6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 - Change management - before a release or change is approved for deployment

 **Managing the Principle Lifecycle**
-Principles should not chnage often, however, adapting of business reuirements will to adapting of principles
+Principles should not be changed often, however, adapting of business reuirements will to adapting of principles

 ## Translate needs to Integration Requirements
 Exam Weight: 22%

 ### [Certificates and Keys](https://help.salesforce.com/s/articleView?id=sf.security_keys_about.htm&type=5)

-Salesforce certificates and key pairs are used for signatures that verify a request is coming from your organization.
-They can be exported into a keystore for storage or import certificates and keys from a keystore.
+Salesforce certificates and key pairs are used for signatures that verify a request is coming from your organization, re used for authenticated SSL communications with an external web site, or when using your organization as an Identity Provider.
+You only need to generate a Salesforce certificate and key pair if you're working with an external website that wants verification that a request is coming from a Salesforce organization.

+They can be exported into a keystore for storage or be import from a keystore.
 This allows you to move keys from one organization to another.
-The exported file is in Java Keystore format.
+The exported file is in Java Keystore (JKS) format.

 **API Client Certificate** is used by workflow outbound messages, the AJAX proxy, and delegated authentication HTTPS callouts.
 For security reasons, the API client certificate should be known only to your org.
 Choose an API client certificate based on the remote endpoint you connect to.
 Some endpoint servers require a certificate chain that is trusted by a certificate authority; others are fine with directly trusting a self-signed certificate.